Frequently Asked Questions

 The tag icons, site logo, and other MICROTRANSACTION.ZONE iconography are all ©Taylor Bartman 2018, and are made available under a CC BY-NC-ND 4.0 license.
 This means you are free to redistribute and reproduce them, as long as you give credit to their creator, and do not alter them or use them for commercial purposes.

-The design and code of the website is ©MICROTRANSACTION.ZONE, and will be made available on GitHub under a similar license in the not too distant future.
+The design and code of the website is ©MICROTRANSACTION.ZONE, and is available on GitHub here.

 As far as the actual ratings/submissions/descriptions go, we follow the same philosophy as Wikipedia - they are owned by no one.
 We don't collect any information that would allow us to tie a submission to the person who sent it in, so there you go.